The defeat on 9th September 1513 at the hands of the English that annihilated a generation of Scottish aristocracy

 Surrey received the news that King James had crossed the border into England on 22nd August 1513 three days later on 25th August.
 On that day, Surrey wrote to all the northern gentlemen requiring them to join his army with their retinues at Newcastle on Thursday 1st September 1513.

-On 30th August 1513, Surrey passed through Durham where he heard mass and received from the prior of the convent the sacred banner of St Cuthbert, considered to be a sure pledge of victory having been carried at several previous English victories over the Scots.
+On 30th August 1513, Surrey passed through Durham where he attended mass and received from the prior of the convent the sacred banner of St Cuthbert, considered to be a sure pledge of victory, having been carried at several previous English victories over the Scots.
 The banner was carried by Sir John Forster.

 Surrey was joined by his son, Sir Edmund Howard, Thomas, Lord Dacre of Gilsland with his force of border light horsemen, known as ‘Prickers’, Sir William Bulmer of Burnspeth Castle fresh, from his route of Lord Home, Sir Marmaduke Constable and other northern noblemen.

 In Surrey’s army was John Winchcombe, known as ‘Jack of Newbury’, with 100 of his employees from his cloth business.